Staff of Extension Services USP Suva 1985

 Viliame 'Alofi, Admin Assistant

-Akanisi Sakuwai, typist - now an 'electronic publisher' in the Centre for Flexible Learning
+Akanisi Sakuwai, typist - later electronic publisher in the Centre for Flexible Learning

-Sue Inia, typist, now Susana Sanipati, also an 'electronic publisher' in the Centre for Flexible Learning
+Sue Inia, typist, now Susana Sanipati, also later electronic publisher in the Centre for Flexible Learning

 Taina Colawai, typist